apearc03/GameOfLife/README.md

 3) Any live cell with two or three live neighbors lives on to the next generation.
 4) Any dead cell with exactly three live neighbors becomes a live cell.

+# Algorithm efficiency

+My original algorithm for calculating the state of cells involved using a double for loop to create a boolean value in a two dimensional array(The placeholder).
+This value represented the cell's state, true would equal alive and false would equal dead.
+This involved going through every single cell on the board.
+I would then loop through every cell once again in the same render call and draw each cell with a texture dependent on the placeholder value.
+I also rendered textures to the screen for all the dead cells.
+These two factors combined lead to poor performance when the cell sizes were reduced, increasing the number of total cells.

+Below is a gif showing the speed of the original program with cells set to 3 units of width and height.

+I came up with a solution to improve performance greatly.
+First off, I realised I only had to loop through the "active cells" these are the alive cells and their 9 surrounding cells.
+All other cells have to be dead if they are neighboured with an active cell.
+With the use of a set to hold active cells and avoid duplicates, I was able to get rid of the first double for loop and just go through the active cells to evaluate the placeholder values.
+Another change was to avoid rendering dead cells, I simply left the dead cells black.
+This greatly increased the draw speed.

+Below is a gif showing the speed of the second version with cells set to 3 units width and height.

 # Dependencies

 Java Runtime Environment